Two films which saw his character, Jim McLean, rise from girl-hopping delinquency on a fairground in the 1950s to castle-owning pop stardom.

 Jim is a middle-class kid whose father deserts his family soon after leaving the army.
 Jim becomes increasingly restless at school and finally flings his books into the river on the morning of his most important exams.

-Mike teaches Jim a few basics about pulling girls and, after the holiday season, they both head off to work in a fairground where they make extra cash by short-changing the punters.
+Mike teaches Jim about pulling girls and, after the holiday season, they both head off to work in a fairground where they make extra cash by short-changing the punters.

 Meanwhile, Jim’s fascination with pop music grows.